JSFoundation/js.foundation/_trademark/000-main.md

 {: .left}
 ## Conclusion

 In creating this policy the Foundation has sought to balance the guiding principles of our mission and the open source movement with the need to present a clear and reliable indicator of source to the community, whether the community of contributors or the community of developers and users.
 This policy, like all of our projects, is a work in progress and shaped by the input of our community, so we welcome all feedback and reserve the right to modify this policy as time goes on.
-To contribute your feedback and help us continue to shape an open source framework for intellectual property usage, reach out to [info@jquery.org](mailto:info@jquery.org).
+To contribute your feedback and help us continue to shape an open source framework for intellectual property usage, reach out to [info@js.foundation](mailto:info@js.foundation).